Blantyre: Economy

 The employment structure includes formal and informal sectors, together offering employment that is estimated to be between 50,000 and 55,000 jobs and absorbing 62% of the labour force.
 The formal sector employment consists of primary, secondary and tertiary industry sub-sectors, and the informal sector is principally small-scale business operations.
 The tertiary or services industry sub-sector is leading in terms of employment creation and importance to the economy of the city; it employs 26,074 people accounting for 56.5% of total formal employment.
 The secondary industry sub-sector employs 18,824 people principally in manufacturing and accounts for about 41% of the total employment.
 Information on informal sector activities is scanty or non-existent.
 But a recent study by Africon and field investigation under the Blantyre City Environmental City Profile, leads to the conclusion that it is a substantial and vibrant economy, offering employment to about 4,500 people who would otherwise be unemployed.

 Blantyre is home to the Malawi Stock Exchange located on Victoria Avenue, the heart of the city.
 It opened its doors in November 1996 and operates under the Capital Market Development Act 1990 and the Companies Act 1984.
 Before the listing of the first company, the major activities that were being undertaken were the provision of a facility for secondary market trading in Government of Malawi bonds, namely Treasury Bills and Local Registered Stocks.

 As Malawi's main economic and financial hub, the city plays host to an annual international trade fair usually held in May.
 The event seeks to showcase the best of Malawian commerce, industry, agriculture and information technology and opened under a theme of "Promoting Economic Transformation through Private Sector- Led Industrialization" in 2025.

 According to the Mercer 2017 and Preciousgift Kulumbasi, Cost of Living Rankings, Blantyre is the city with the fifth-lowest cost of living for expatriates in the world.

 Sport facilities

-Malawi's largest stadium (Bingu International Stadium) is in the capital city of Lilongwe.
-Construction finished in 2016 and it is estimated to hold 70,000 people.
-The stadium is home to the Malawi Flames, the country's national football team.
-It is also used for track and field events as well as the majority of the important functions of the nation.

 Malawi's second-largest stadium, Kamuzu Stadium, which holds an estimated 40,000, is in Chichiri, Blantyre.
 Due to the age of the structure, however, it has been downsized to seat an estimated 25,000.
 International football games are played here as well as major Malawian events such as presidential inaugurations and Independence Day celebrations.
-Other sports centres are College of medicine sports complex, Blantyre Youth centre and the Chiwembe Sports complex.
+Other sports centres are College of Medicine Sports Complex, Blantyre Youth Centre and the Chiwembe Sports Complex.